TRIP

 The School Mental Health Support Program (SMHSP), established under HB24-1406, constitutes a strategic initiative within the Colorado Behavioral Health Administration (BHA).
 We deliver high-quality training, resources, and implementation support to the existing workforce of public school educators.
 The program emphasizes supporting middle and high schools in rural areas and schools with students who do not have access to mental health care.

 TRIP, in partnership with the Butler Institute for Families at University of Denver and in collaboration with BHA, is establishing a robust infrastructure to deliver high-quality training, resources, and support to Colorado schools.
-This initiative addresses the mental health needs of students by implementing and expanding the SMHSP aligned with the Multi-Tiered Systems of Supports (MTSS) framework.
-For more information on the project, read our Executive summary here.
-If you are from a Colorado school and are interested in participating, please fill out the form here.
+This initiative addresses the mental health needs of students by implementing and expanding the SMHSP aligned with the Multi-Tiered Systems of Supports (MTSS) framework. framework.
+For more information on the project, read our executive summary here.
+If you are from a Colorado school and are interested in participating, please fill out the SMHSP Partner Interest form here.

 Implementation and Training in Colorado and Across the Nation